 - 104.1 The Auditor shall obtain a copy of the insurance policies sufficient to demonstrate that the Vendor had the required insurance in place within the dates of the Audit Period.
 A failure to provide a continuum of coverage shall be considered a Deficiency. - (105) Data Security.
 A Vendor shall establish and maintain a reasonable and appropriate data security policy based on the type of Consumer Data being secured that meets or exceeds the requirements of applicable state and federal laws and regulations.
 A Vendor shall ensure that an annual risk assessment is performed on the methodology employed to protect Consumer Data from reasonably foreseeable internal and external risks.
 Based on the results of the annual risk assessment, a Vendor shall make adjustments to their data security policy if warranted.
-A reasonable data security policy shall include, but not be limited to, measures taken to ensure: - (a) The safe and secure storage of physical and electronic Consumer Data; - (b) Company computers that have access to Consumer Data contain reasonable security measures such as updated antivirus software and firewalls; - (c) Receivables portfolios are not advertised or marketed in such a manner that would allow Consumer Data and Original Account Level Documentation to be available to or accessible by the public; - (d) Consumer Data is transferred securely through the use of encryption or other secure transmission sources; - (e) The secure and timely disposal of Consumer Data that complies with applicable laws and contractual requirements; and - (f) An action plan is in place in case of a data breach in accordance with applicable laws, which shall include any required disclosures of such breach.
+A reasonable data security policy shall include, but not be limited to, measures taken to ensure: - (a) The safe and secure storage of physical and electronic Consumer Data; - (b) Vendor computers and other electronic devices that have access to Consumer Data contain reasonable security measures such as updated antivirus software and firewalls; - (c) Receivables portfolios are not advertised or marketed in such a manner that would allow Consumer Data and Original Account Level Documentation to be available to or accessible by the public;